 |Ober of hearts||King of leaves||Ober of bells||Ober of acorns||Banner of leaves||Seven of hearts|

-Yet another case where both the Cary collection and the British Museum have published sheet fragments of either the same deck or two decks with the same design by this maker is of a quite different type of cards.
+Yet another case where both the Cary collection and the British Museum have published sheet fragments which seem to form parts of the same deck consists of a quite different type of cards.
 These cards have French suits and court card structure, and belong to the so-called Flemish pattern.
 The court cards are named, but the spellings are very corrupted.

 The Cary fragments contains all kings and queens.
 As these are not coloured, they lack suit symbols, but the suits corresponding to each person is known from other decks of the same pattern.
 The top row contains, from left to right: